Last updated March 2, 2022.

 If you want to reduce chronic inflammation, you can’t go wrong following a Mediterranean diet.

-The Mediterranean way of eating is widely considered the healthiest of all, in part because it’s high in flavonols, anti-inflammatory compounds found in plants.
+The Mediterranean way of eating is widely considered the healthiest of all, in part because it’s high in flavonoids, anti-inflammatory compounds found in plants.

-Fortunately, adding more flavonols to your diet will not be a hardship!
+Fortunately, adding more flavonoids to your diet is not a hardship.

-They are found in abundance in some of the world’s favorite foods and beverages such as chocolate, berries, tea, coffee, and red wine.
-(16)
+They are found in abundance in some of the world’s favorite foods and beverages, such as chocolate, berries, tea, coffee, and red wine.

-Dr. Andrew Weil, world-renowned leader and pioneer in the field of integrative medicine, has created this anti-inflammatory food pyramid to visualize what to eat to conquer chronic inflammation.
+Andrew Weil, MD, world-renowned leader and pioneer in the field of integrative medicine, has created this anti-inflammatory food pyramid to visualize what to eat to reduce chronic inflammation.

-One of the simplest dietary changes you can make is to increase foods that contain anti-inflammatory omega-3 essential fatty acids (EFAs) and reduce foods that contain pro-inflammatory omega-6 EFAs.
+- increase foods that contain anti-inflammatory omega-3 essential fatty acids (EFAs)

 The best sources of omega-3s are cold-water, fatty fish like salmon, mackerel, and sardines.